Anjaan (1940 film)

-Anjaan (The Unknown) is a 1941 Bollywood film directed by Amiya Chakrabarty and produced by Bombay Talkies.
+Anjaan (The Unknown) is a 1940 Indian Hindi-language film directed by Amiya Chakrabarty and produced by Bombay Talkies.
 It was Chakrabarty's first film direction.
 The film's story and screenplay were by Amiya Chakrabarty, with dialogues by J. S. Casshyap.
 The cinematography was by the debutant R. D. Mathur.
 Its music direction was by Pannalal Ghosh, with lyrics by Kavi Pradeep and P. L. Santoshi.
 The film starred Devika Rani, who had recently returned to films after a two-year absence, following the death of her husband Himanshu Rai in 1940.
 The cast included Ashok Kumar, David, V. H. Desai, Gulab, Suresh and Om Prakash.

 Devika Rani and Ashok Kumar formed a popular pair and acted together in eight films from 1936 to 1941.
 Devika enjoyed a higher status, was termed as a "bigger star" and was accorded top billing.
 Their films included Jeevan Naiya (1936), Achhut Kanya (1936), Janmabhoomi (1936), Izzat (1937), Savitri (1937), Nirmala (1938), Vachan (1938) and Anjaan (1941).

 Anjaan revolved around Devika Rani playing a governess to Ranima's children.
 She gets entangled in a love triangle involving a doctor played by Ashok Kumar, and the estate manager.